-You can’t go wrong when you book flights to Big Island, Hawaii.
+You can’t go wrong when you book flights to the Big Island, Hawaii.
 Luaus and leis await you on Hawaii’s largest landmass.
-Although it’s approximately the size of Connecticut, Big Island Hawaii also happens to be the least populated of all of the islands.
+Although it’s approximately the size of Connecticut, the Big Island also happens to be the least populated of all of the islands.

-When you book a flight to Big Island you’re in for an entirely different experience: Ominous volcanoes, snowcapped mountains, and black lava deserts are just as common as lush rainforests, peaceful alpine meadows, and beaches.
+When you book a flight to the Big Island you’re in for an entirely different experience: volcanoes, snow-capped mountains and black lava deserts are just as common as lush rainforests, peaceful alpine meadows and beaches.
 Although, don’t expect to see the beaches laden with white sand – green and black beaches are actually the most common here.

 Mother Nature got something right when she crafted the Hawaiian Islands – each piece of land has its own tropically distinct appeal.
-Big Island’s eclectic terrain and climate are what makes it so special and intriguing.
-In the morning, you might sunbathe on a sunny, sizzling beach, and at night, experience the Alpine cold that comes courtesy of the towering mountains.
-One side of the island is dry, while the other is incredibly lush, so if you like variety you can’t go wrong booking a Big Island flight for a little taste of island diversity.
-Big Island has the highest peaks in the Pacific, the most volcanoes in the state, and the “newest” land on earth – this slice of heaven is saturated in superlatives, and is just a mere flight away.
+The Big Island’s eclectic terrain and climate are what makes it so special and intriguing.
+In the morning you might sunbathe on a sunny, sizzling beach, then at night experience the alpine cold that comes courtesy of the towering mountains.
+One side of the island is dry, while the other is incredibly lush, so if you like variety you can’t go wrong booking a flight to the Big Island for a little taste of island diversity.
+The Big Island has the highest peaks in the Pacific, the most volcanoes in the state and the “newest” land on earth – this slice of heaven is saturated in superlatives and is just a mere flight away.
 Mauana Kea, the world’s tallest sea mountain, hails 14,000 feet above sea level, and its next door neighbor, Mauna Loa, happens to be the largest volcano on the planet, and still erupts quite frequently.

 Spend your time kayaking through coves, or scuba diving amidst underwater caves and tunnels to explore the striking exotic marine life.
 On land, choose to hike, bike, or horseback your way through the picturesque rainforests and that makes the island so uniquely attractive.
-Your dream vacation is waiting for you, all you have to do is book your cheap flight to Big Island.
+Your dream vacation is waiting for you.

 Back to top

-While you’ll experience tropical weather no matter when you book a Big Island flight, the area does offer quite a mix of weather in such a small area.
+While you’ll experience tropical weather no matter when you book a flight to the Big Island, the area does offer quite a mix of weather in such a small area.
 Depending on which geographic part of the island you’re on, conditions could range from cool and rainy to hot and dry.
 Summer lasts between May and October, when days are warm, and peak at the hottest and driest in August.
 Between December and March are the coolest months, when wind and rain move in and take the heat out of a perfectly good beach day.

 Back to top

-There’s no bad time to plan a Big Island flight, but if you go during the summer, you’ll experience the best beach days, blue skies, and dry conditions.
+There’s no bad time to plan flight to the Big Island, but if you go during the summer you’ll experience the best beach days, blue skies and dry conditions.

-If you’re in search of sunny beach days, jaw-dropping views, and outdoor excursions, book your flight to Big Island during the summer and take full advantage of the hot weather and tropical atmosphere.
+If you’re in search of sunny beach days, jaw-dropping views and outdoor excursions book your flight during the summer and take full advantage of the hot weather and tropical atmosphere.

-Winter storms and heavy rainfall can put a damper on the winter months,, but you’re more likely to find cheap flights to Big Island and deals on accommodations during the months of February and March, when the weather is coolers than the rest of the year.
+Winter storms and heavy rainfall can put a damper on the winter months, but you’re more likely to find cheap flights to the Big Island and deals on accommodations during the months of February and March when the weather is coolers than the rest of the year.

 Back to top

 The best way to get around Hawaii’s Big Island is by renting a car.
-If you manage to get yourself up from the beach, you’ll find very few public transportation options.
-There are two major roads that wrap around the island.
-Mamalohoa Highway is the scenic upper road.
-Queen Kaahumanu will get you around faster, but with less scenery.
+If you manage to get yourself up from the beach you’ll find very few public transportation options.
+There are two major roads that wrap around the island - Mamalohoa Highway is the scenic upper road and Queen Kaahumanu will get you around faster, but with less scenery.
 If you don’t have a car, you can find taxis, shuttles and buses on the island, but they are few and far between.
 Hele On, the island-wide bus system, loops around West Hawaii, Ocean View and Kawaihae.
-When your flight to the Big Island lands, board a shuttle to your accommodations.

 Back to top

-Akaka Falls: If you’re booking flights to Big Island to immerse yourself in natural beauty, then Akaka Falls is a sight for sore eyes.
-Said to be the most scenic waterfall in the state, it boasts a 442-foot drop and is situated next to another gorgeous, but somewhat smaller Kahuna Falls.
-Once you trek through the blossoming rainforest, pass by the pungent ginger and bamboo plants, and reach the observation point, you’ll be able to circle the falls on a one-mile paved loop that allows clear and stunning views.
+Akaka Falls: If you’re booking flights to the Big Island to immerse yourself in natural beauty, then Akaka Falls is a sight for sore eyes.
+Said to be the most scenic waterfall in the state, it boasts a 442-foot drop and is situated next to the gorgeous, but somewhat smaller, Kahuna Falls.
+Once you trek through the blossoming rainforest, pass by the pungent ginger and bamboo plants and reach the observation point you’ll be able to circle the falls on a one-mile paved loop that allows clear and stunning views.
 Most days, you’ll also be able to see a rainbow or two.

 Kayaking: Craving a little racy action?
 Strap yourself in a kayak and hit the deep blue for the day.
 Whether you’re a beginner or a pro-kayaker booking a Big Island flight, there are perfect opportunities for you to challenge yourself on the surface and still enjoy the incredible scenery.
 If you’ve never kayaked before, you’ll start out in calm water, most likely in a peaceful lagoon like Kailua Bay.
 If you’ve mastered the waters, you can try more exciting places, like Honokohau Harbor or head straight to Hamakua Coast and take on the rocky waters.
 Rent one or two person kayaks for either a half or full day.
 Some tours go around monuments and sea caves, where you can hop out and swim with the beautiful fish and turtles as they glide through the water with you.